This post may contain affiliate links. Please see our disclosure policy.

-This recipe screams, SPRING!!!
-Chicken thighs or breast slow cooked in a zesty and tangy lemon sauce with artichoke hearts.
-A simple and delicious meal packed with nutrition!
-Use your Slow Cooker or Instant Pot for an easy weeknight dinner!
+This recipe screams SPRING!!!!
+Tender chicken thighs or chicken breast slow cooked in a bright and tangy lemon sauce with artichoke hearts and warm spices.
+It is light, flavorful, and packed with nutrition.
+Make it in your slow cooker or Instant Pot for an easy healthy weeknight dinner the whole family will love!!

 Slow Cooker or Instant Pot Lemon Artichoke Chicken